The Housing Market Is Booming, But Millions of Americans Face Eviction

 Bonner-Gomez was making enough to cover expenses and grow her savings.
 She supplemented her $1,000-per-week income with teaching and tutoring jobs that paid about $400 a week.
 But when schools shut down in March because of the COVID-19 pandemic, those side jobs dried up.
 Then summer recess started, and her total income dropped to $80 a week.
 Her husband’s hospital also cut employee wages for several months.
 To cover their $1,300 monthly rent, plus car payments, health-insurance premiums, groceries and other expenses, the couple depleted their savings accounts and started relying on credit.

-“During the summer it was frustrating and hard,” says Bronner-Gomez.
+“During the summer it was frustrating and hard,” says Bonner-Gomez.
 “We were accruing debt on the credit card to the point where it was at 80% utilization.
 That was not a place we wanted to be.”

 Bonner-Gomez’s language pathology work restarted with the new school year, and she’s now earning a higher salary.
 But the couple has lost so much financial standing that in November, a bank representative said they did not qualify for a mortgage, evaporating their dreams of moving into their first home when their rental lease is up.